dwou/Data-Analyzer-for-T7-Player-Displayer/README.md

 ## Notes
 * Line 1 in the .txt file is skipped.
 This is because I don't want to include the default data provided by Tekken-7-Player-Displayer and because I deleted the second line.
 * It helps to keep the .txt file in a monospaced font.
 Adding and removing tabs doesn't affect functionality the way I did it.
-* Key comments can be changed easily in the code.
 * The Python terminal should be monospaced in order to line up the Good% chart.
-Maybe you can format it so that this isn't required.
 * The comments I left for "Win quit", "No re", and "Lose quit" are a bit inconsistent
-* The data I got from the Player Displayer occurred while I was mostly on Heihachi/Dragunov/Noctis/Paul, mostly around Fujin rank, with a wired connection, and I rematched most of the time and played honestly.
+* The data I got from the Player Displayer occurred while I was mostly on Heihachi/Dragunov/Noctis/Paul/Jack, mostly around Fujin rank and player match (~400 onwards), with a wired connection, and I rematched most of the time and played honestly.
 I play from the Midwest.